xz64/license-webpack-plugin/README.md

   filenames to use for the license file.
 Used when you want to override a license file for a particular module.

-If a license file cannot be found and `undefined` property is set to `false`, the plugin will write whatever the `license` property contains in the module's `package.json` and print an error.
+If a license file cannot be found and `includeUndefined` property is set to `false`, the plugin will write whatever the `license` property contains in the module's `package.json` and print an error.

 ## License